charles-uno/Bloodlines/01_introduction.md

 Four-sided dice merit particular attention.
 Traditional (pyramid-shaped) four-sided dice are difficult to pick up off a flat table, particularly a handful at a time.
 Barrel-shaped four-sided dice are recommended instead.

 Other than dice, the table needs only pens and paper.
 The GM should have a notebook (or some scratch paper, or a pile of notecards) to keep their notes.
 Each player needs a character sheet for their PC.
 The last page of this book contains a blank one; additionally, they can be downloaded and printed from **#####**.
 For added convenience, character sheets can even be laminated, so that wet-erase markers can be used to easily mark and unmark wounds.

+## Getting Started

+(Probably want to discuss how the GM and players should talk at the beginning. -Charles)